romulocintra/user-locale-client-hints/README.md

 > _Alice, an end user, reads en-US but prefers using a 24-hour clock.
 She has set that preference in her operating system settings.
 Native apps are able to respect her preference.
 However, web apps cannot access OS user preferences, so on the Web Platform, Alice sees a 12-hour clock, the default for en-US._

+> _other use cases: NodeJS programs that want to respect the user's hourCycle preference by passing it in to Intl.DateTimeFormat, Other non browser environments._

 For **_client side applications_**, the best way to get them would be through a browser API that fetches this information from the different platform-specific OS APIs.

 For **_server-side applications_**, one way to get access to this information would be via HTTP headers on the request.